Jobs

 kind: wasmer.io/App.v0

-package: wasmer/wordpress
+package: wasmer/bash

 jobs:

-- name: check-php-version
+- name: write-heartbeat

 action: